nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - The format for `DEADLINE` is `dd/mm/yyyy hh:mm` or `dd-mm-yyyy hh:mm`.
 - `EMAIL_ADDRESS` must be a valid email address.
-- `LIST_OF_TAGS` can consist of multiple tags, separated by a space `&nbsp;`.
+- `LIST_OF_TAGS` can consist of multiple tags, separated by a space ` `.
 A task cannot have multiple of the same tag.
 Tag order may not be preserved when you have multiple tags.
 - `REPEAT_DURATION` must be an integer >= 0, and can only be used if a `DEADLINE` is also provided.
 The task will repeat every week starting from the `DEADLINE` for `REPEAT_DURATION` times.

 Example of usage and output: